pbs4279/biohacker-demo/README.md

 Bunsen Burner
 Left click to toggle off/on

+Incubator
+Click buttons to adjust temp and turn off/on
+Click screen to cycle display units

 Chemical Storage Cabinet
 Left click to open gui menu
+Drag and drop chemical bottles over storage to put away

 Autopipette
 Left click to pick up